Skip to content

 • Guarantees data availability, durability and consistency

-• Files are contained in containers
+• Files are stored in containers

 • The upload is limited to :